 An island of legends and magical dreams, the identity of Langkawi is rooted in romance.
 The island was first formed some 550 million years ago as a delta at the mouth of an ancient river; before the entire archipelago was tectonically pushed out of the ocean depths some 346 million years later.
 It is also the island where the mythical princess Mahsuri once cast her curse on the land – said to have ended only after seven generations of suffering.

-On the final day of the workshop, Wesley Wong, digital imaging expert and printing maestro, joins participants to lead them through the creation of a beautiful high-resolution print for each to take home.
-Working primarily in the field for over a decade, Wong’s quest for better prints has led him to an encyclopaedic knowledge of 35mm DSLR and mirrorless and medium format cameras.
-His profound knowledge in colour management and digital printmaking has made him one of the most sought-after personalities in this field to demonstrate and conduct live sessions, from capture to print, and he is often called upon for his expertise by renowned camera brands such as the L-Mount Alliance, Sony, Profoto and Pentax.
-A mastery of colour management makes him a specialist for colour-critical works including art reproduction.
+On the final day of the workshop, Wesley Wong, digital imaging expert, and printing maestro joins participants to lead them through the creation of a beautiful high-resolution print for each to take home.
+Working primarily in the field for over a decade, Wong’s quest for better prints has led him to an encyclopedic knowledge of 35mm DSLR and mirrorless and medium format cameras.
+His profound knowledge in color management and digital printmaking has made him one of the most sought-after personalities in this field to demonstrate and conduct live sessions, from capture to print, and he is often called upon for his expertise by renowned camera brands such as the L-Mount Alliance, Sony, Profoto and Pentax.
+Mastery of color management makes him a specialist in color-critical works including art reproduction.
 In recognition of his expertise, Wong has received numerous accolades including being named ILFORD Master, X-Rite Coloratti Master, and EIZO Ambassador.
 Wong’s Giclee Art Sdn Bhd is one of Malaysia’s leading giclee fine art printmaking and art reproduction companies and Malaysia’s first ILFORD Certified Printer Partner.